DaAlbrecht/thesis-TEKO/content/Implementation.typ

 implemented for commonly used types aswell as different sized tuples.
 It is also possible to implement the trait manually for specific use cases.

-Lets check the return value from the example shown in  @IntoResponse again:
+Let's check the return value from the example shown in  @IntoResponse again:

 #sourcecode(numbering: none)[```rust
 (